Edmund is a biostatistician with over ten years of experience in clinical research. He loves to study human-inherited traits.

 Eye Color Is Not Black and White

-This is especially true for people with lighter colored eyes.
+This is especially true for people with lighter-colored eyes.
 You might also notice flecks of color in them.
-Each of this is part of what makes each eye extremely unique.
+Each of these is part of what makes each eye extremely unique.
 Irises (like fingerprints) are highly unique.
 Even genetically identical people, like twins, have different iris textures.

 The more you look at eyes, the more you'll notice how unique each and every one is.
 So just remember that your eyes are special, no matter what color they are!